 NWF AT WORK: SEEKING SAFE ENERGY DEVELOPMENT

 NWF is working to stop the Otter Creek coal mine and the dangers it poses to wildlife and habitat in the Powder River Basin in southeastern Montana; the basin extends south into Wyoming.
 The Federation also is working to ensure safe energy development throughout the West, including natural gas wells in Wyoming and Colorado and oil and gas development in Utah.
 Recently, NWF has been seeking stronger controls on the use of chemicals in an oil extraction process called hydraulic fracturing, or fracking, which is being done both in the West and the East, particularly in Pennsylvania.
-Learn more about NWF's work on coal in the Powder River Basin.
+For more information about NWF’s work in the Powder River Basin and on public lands, visit www.ourpubliclands.org.